The advanced area of robotics produces a wide variety of equipment, from autonomous vacuums to surveillance drones to whole manufacturing lines.

-Although empowerment provides a novel method for safe robot behaviour, we always have a bit to accomplish to enhance its productivity and apply it on any machine and maintain safety.
+Although empowerment provides a novel method for safe robot behavior, we always have a bit to accomplish to enhance its productivity and apply it to any machine and maintain safety.

 This presents an extremely challenging task.
-However, we firmly believe that empowerment must bring practical responses to strengthening mechanical behaviour and sustaining robots in the essential sense.
+However, we firmly believe that empowerment must bring practical responses to strengthening mechanical behavior and sustaining robots in the essential sense.

 Why are the three laws of robotics flawed?